BhushanChowta/OnlineCart-Mern-Stripe/README.md

 # Online Cart
 An online shopping website made with the MERN stack.
-This project is done to covers all major MERN CRUD concepts.
+This project is done to get hands-on experience of MERN concepts & stripe payment integration.

 ## Available Features